justinrobertkeene/justinrobertkeene.github.io/_pages/teaching.md

 *PSY 111 - Behavioral Neuroscience*<br/>
 The University of California, Santa Barbara

-An examination of major concepts in behavioral neuroscience.
+This course consists of an examination of major concepts in behavioral neuroscience.
 Topics may include: molecular bases of neuron function, neurotransmitter systems, sensory and motor systems, neural bases of learning, memory, and motivated behavior.

 ## SUMMER 2017